 You can also get yourself a message from Charlie’s (250TBH/€7 for an hour of Thai message) and grab a midnight snack from 7/11- they have sandwiches which they will gladly toast for you.
 The street food on Kho San Road is amazing; Pad Thai (the more peanuts the better), chicken and pork kebab sticks and scorpions and all types of bugs for the foodies out there!

-The next day we took and early quick boat ride thorugh Bangkok.
-The pier is just five minutes away from Kho San Road and the ride is great if you want to see somemonuments and sights in Bangkok and are limited on time.
+The next day we took an early quick boat ride through Bangkok.
+The pier is just five minutes away from Kho San Road and the ride is great if you want to see some monuments and sights in Bangkok and are limited on time.

 The next day we were off to Chiang Mai.
-Being so short on time meant we had to hop from one place to the next fairly quickly.
-We flew with Thai Smile for around an hour and a half flight which cost us €34 p/p euros.
+Being so pressed on time meant we had to hop from one place to the next fairly quickly.
+We flew with Thai Smile for around an hour and a half flight which cost us €34 p/p .

 Once in Chiang Mai we caught a taxi (which looked a bit like a tiny fire truck) and then we walked around central Chiang Mai looking for a Hostel.
-It was slightly busier than it usually is due to the chinese new year bringing an influx of tourists, but we decided to stay at Safe House Hostel and that cost around €30 for a night for us 3.
+It was slightly busier than it usually is due to the Chinese New Year bringing an influx of tourists, but we decided to stay at Safe House Hostel and that cost around €30 for a night for us three.
 It’s great for backpackers who just need to shower sleep and maybe use a bit of wi-fi.

-Houses made of bamboo and rooftops of banana leaves, the tribe is self sufficient and only travels into town when necessary.
+Houses made of bamboo with banana leaf celilings, the tribe is self sufficient and only travels into town when necessary.
 It is truly a wonder of how cultures can vary so vastly.
-Volunteers may also go there to help the tribe children learn english and experience the Karen tribe.
+Volunteers may also go there to help the tribe children learn English and experience the Karen tribe.